UnB-KnEDLe/DODFMiner/docs/source/user/usage.rst

 The extractor module is responsible for extracting information from DODF PDFs and save it in a desirable format.

+The extraction can be made, to a pure text content, where a DODF will be converted to TXT or JSON.
+Or, additionaly, the extraction can be done in a polished way, where from the DODF will be extracted to acts and its given proprieties in a CSV format.

+Pure extraction
+^^^^^^^^^^^^^^^

-It allows you to choose the output format between three options: blocks of text with tiles, pure text in .txt format and text separated by titles:
+Given a -t flag, it allows you to choose the output format between three options: blocks of text with tiles, pure text in .txt format and text separated by titles:

 - **Blocks of Text**: Outputs a JSON file that extract text blocks.
 - **Pure Text**: Output a .txt file, with raw text from the pdf.
 - **Blocks of Text with Titles**: Outputs a JSON file that extract text blocks indexed by titles.

-Also, you can choose where to look for the files.
+Polished Extraction
+^^^^^^^^^^^^^^^^^^^

+Using the -a or --act flag, you can extract the dodf in a polished way.
+The usage of the -a will extract all types of act in the DODF.
+Additionaly, if desired, the flag can followed by a list of specific acts types which you want to extract.
+The extraction is done using the backend specified in the -b flag, which can be either regex or ner.

+Available Act Types:

+    - aposentadoria
+    - reversoes
+    - nomeacao
+    - exoneracao
+    - abono
+    - retificacoes
+    - substituicao
+    - cessoes
+    - sem_efeito_aposentadoria
+    - efetivos_nome
+    - efetivos_exo

+Parameters Table
+^^^^^^^^^^^^^^^^

 Following are the list of avaiable parameters, their description and the default value.

 +-------------------------+------------------------------------------+------------+